Blog

 Getting Started with Apache Kafka

 Some of the information discussed in this blog does have some prerequisite concepts that will be helpful for the reader to be familiar with.
-Having a familiarity with basic Kafka concepts such as Topics, Partitions, Consumer Groups etc. will be very handy.
-I recommend visiting our Kafka 101 resource hub, downloading The Decision Maker's Guide to Apache Kafka, or watching the video below that covers some basic tips for configuring and testing your deployments.
+Understanding basic Kafka concepts such as topics, partitions, and consumer groups will be very handy.
+I recommend visiting our Enterprise Kafka Resources hub, downloading The Decision Maker's Guide to Apache Kafka, or watching the video below that covers some basic tips for configuring and testing your deployments.

-“Out of the box” default configurations are great for prototyping and proof-of-concept designs, but to really unleash the performance and reliability of Kafka we must keep it secure.
+“Out of the box” default configurations are great for prototyping and proof-of-concept designs, but to really unleash the performance and reliability of Kafka, it must be properly secured.

 We all know the easiest way to stand up any enterprise resource is to just run with its default configuration.
 Or, maybe bypassing encryption like TLS, or skipping hardening processes like SELinux.
 But if we can’t guarantee the integrity of our services, then we cannot provide the reliability of services and accuracy of data required for enterprise operations.

-With that in mind, here are a few of the basic Apache Kafka security best practices your organization should be addressing in your Apache Kafka environments.
+With that in mind, here are a few elemental Apache Kafka security best practices your organization should be applying in your Kafka environments.

 1. Authenticate Everything

-It's unfortunately common that organization will spend a lot of time securing its external attack vectors, while ignoring their internal attack surfaces.
+It's unfortunately common that organizations will spend a lot of time securing external attack vectors while ignoring their internal attack surfaces.
 This creates a hardened outer shell, but leaves the inside “gooey” and easily compromised from internal threats.
 Adding client authentication is a major step in hardening that “gooey” center.

-In addition to authenticating clients we should be authenticating broker communications to Zookeeper as well.
-Starting with version 3.5.6 of Zookeeper that is shipped with Kafka 2.4, support for mutual TLS (mTLS) was implemented.
+In addition to authenticating clients, we should be authenticating broker communications to ZooKeeper as well.
+Starting with version 3.5.6 of ZooKeeper that is shipped with Kafka 2.4, support for mutual TLS (mTLS) was implemented.
 Authentication support was expanded to include SASL mechanisms starting with Kafka 2.5.
+In KRaft mode this is accomplished by enabling TLS for inter-broker communication.
+With Strimzi, TLS for inter-broker communication is enabled by default and configured out of the box.
+This is not the case with the vanilla Kafka; the security.inter.broker.protocol must be set to TLS, and the TLS keystore and truststore must be configured in the server,properties file manually as well.

 2. Encrypt Everything

-The availability of free and easy to implement cryptography is ubiquitous in the modern enterprise.
-With freely available PKI solutions that either self-sign or utilize free services like LetsEncrypt, there is very little reason to have non-encrypt traffic crossing our network infrastructure.
+The availability of free and easy-to-implement cryptography is ubiquitous in the modern enterprise.
+With freely available PKI solutions that either self-sign or utilize free services like LetsEncrypt, there is very little reason to have non-encrypted traffic crossing your network infrastructure.
 While disabled by default, encrypting communications on your Kafka Cluster is fairly easy and helps ensure the integrity of your cluster.

 Keep in mind, there are performance considerations in regard to CPU and JVM implementations when enabling cluster encryption, but the benefits of enabling encryption will almost always outweigh the performance considerations.

-Also keep in mind that some older clients do not have support for encryption, and require that versions 0.9.0 and higher of the consumer and producer API be utilized (which brings us to our next security best practice).
+Also keep in mind that some older clients do not have support for encryption, and require that versions 0.9.0 and higher of the consumer and producer API be utilized (which ties into the next security best practice).

 3. Update Regularly